UnderGrounder96/Database-Simulation/README.md

 	[Database version : 5.7.21-0ubuntu0.16.04.1]
 	[Congratulations!
 The connection was established.]

 	If the output is not similar to the one above, please check the previous installation instructions.
-	In a later section of this readme should be official links for Python, MySQL, Pip and MySQLdb.

 Deployment
 --------------